-Investments are encouraged in i) entities that support community well-being through safe and environmentally sound practices and fair labor practices; ii) entities that support equality of rights regardless of sex, race, age, disability or sexual orientation; and iii) entities that serve all members of the local community and promote community economic development.
+Investments are encouraged in i) entities that support community well-being through safe and environmentally sound practices and fair labor practices; ii) entities that support equality of rights regardless of sex, race, age, disability or sexual orientation for all protected categories/status included in the City Administrative Policy Manual 1.1.1.
+Discrimination and Harassment; and iii) entities that serve all members of the local community and promote community economic development.
 To the extent competing entities offer investment products of substantially equivalent safety, liquidity and yield, a Community Reinvestment Act rating of "satisfactory" or higher will be used as an investment criterion to differentiate between similar entities' investment products.